RonFrancesca/makam_research/README.md

 Follow instructions appearing in the console regarding navigating your browser to the notebook

+# License
+This project is licensed under a Creative Commons Attribution 4.0 International License (CC BY4.0).
+Attribution:Dougal Shakespeare, Francesca Ronchini.
+“Exploring Further Relations of Metrical Strength and Pitch Relations in Turkish Makam music”.

 ## Authors
 - Francesca Ronchini
 - Dougal Shakespeare